Esther Ku

+Early life

+Ku was born in Rogers Park neighborhood of Chicago on February 17, 1980, to South Korean missionaries.
+She was raised in nearby Franklin Park, Illinois.
+She began doing comedy by joking with and about her parents.
+One of her idols is Joan Rivers.

+During her childhood, her parents were a part of the University Bible Fellowship church, which had a location in River Grove, Illinois, which is next to Franklin Park.
+She was giving the name Lil' Esther Ku, being allowed to keep her first name since it was biblical.
+Ku made a TikTok series titled "I Grew Up In A Cult" where she talked about her experience and the practices they did.

+In middle school, a librarian noticed her talent and recommended her to do the talent show that was going on.
+She attended East Leyden High School where she was a part of school newspaper, where students found her writing humorous.

+Ku graduated from high school in 1998 attended the University of Illinois in Urbana, Illinois.
+She graduated with a bachelor's degree in marketing.

 Career

+Ku started her comedy career in Boston, Massachusetts.

 Ku was a featured performer at the New York Underground Comedy Festival and the Boston International Comedy Festival.

-In 2008, Ku was the only female comedian from New York City to advance to the Las Vegas Semi-Finals of NBC’s Last Comic Standing, becoming one of the top-ten finalists in Hollywood.
+In 2008, Ku was the only female comedian from New York City to advance to the Las Vegas Semi-Finals of NBC's Last Comic Standing, becoming one of the top-ten finalists in Hollywood.
 Six months later, she was chosen as a finalist in the Hottest Funniest Chick Contest on the Howard Stern Show.

 On July 29, 2015, Ku was a guest on the Joe Rogan Experience podcast episode #676.
 In 2017, she was a cast member on next-gen female comedy sketch called Sorry Not Sorry on Go90.com.

 On January 28, Ku hosted the 2019 AVN Awards Show for Showtime.
 Cardi B was the musical guest, making this the first all-female-hosts line-up ever.
 Ku opened for Brian Regan in Florida at Hard Rock Live arena on December 8, 2021.

 She was the host of her own podcast—Ku and the Gang, a pun on Kool and the Gang—from 2016 to 2018.

+Personal life

+Ku lives in Brooklyn, New York.
+She has also worked in Queens, Harlem, and The Bronx.